MeMAD-project/image-caption-translation/README.md

 Extract detectron2 features and store them in `img_feat.npy`.

     source activate memaddetectron2
     tools/image-features.py --imglist data/imglist
     source deactivate

 Note: `img_feat_dim=80, dtype=torch.float32`.
-Saved as a (N,80) matrix in numpy `.npy` format, where N is the number of lines to translate.
+Saved as an (N,80) matrix in numpy `.npy` format, where N is the number of lines to translate.

 Translation system
 ------------------